 Monkey was giddy with excitement.
 He decided he wanted to have a go on the Jungle Thriller (see above) which was surprisingly very fast; the Austin Car Ride; the train ride; fishing for ducks; and the ‘house of mirrors’, which made him laugh hysterically when daddy looked fat one moment and then looked super tall in the next.

-We absolutely loved the old Penny Arcade.
+We absolutely loved the old Penny Arcade at Carters Fair.
 The arcade now holds over 60 of the most popular classic “end of the pier” machines.
 And here’s a little interesting factoid for you – Carters Arcade is widely believed to hold the largest collection of vintage slot machines on a travelling fair.
-You purchase old pennies with new pennies, and with the old pennies you can have lots of fun trying them all out.
+You purchase old pennies with new pennies, and with the old pennies, you can have lots of fun trying them all out.
 Monkey was fixated with an ‘old-fashioned’ claw, where the prize was love heart sweets.
 Another favourite was an old-fashioned horse racing track where you had to pump furiously at the lever for the cardboard horses to go!
-Of course we didn’t win anything, but it was fun trying – and thankfully there was also a little stool that Monkey could pull up to them all as he couldn’t reach!
+Of course, we didn’t win anything, but it was fun trying – and thankfully there was also a little stool that Monkey could pull up to them all as he couldn’t reach!

 We didn’t get to catch The Wall of Death or Volitini slideshows, and there are plenty of rides catered for more daring and older children, however, all the more reason to go back when Carters rolls into town again.
 It was a brilliant afternoon and even though we ran out of tokens, the kids were happy with their little prize from Hook a Duck (everyone’s a winner!) – and we even managed to avoid the candy floss and sweet stalls.
 Phew!

 Need to know before heading to Carters Steam Fair

 • Carters Steam Fair release new tour dates every year – check their website for up-to-date information.